ultimateBroK/brokies_land/README.md

 - `swww` - For those wallpaper transitions that scream "I'm not broke" (even though you are)
 - `brightnessctl` - Control your screen brightness when you can't afford electricity
 - `pamixer` - Audio controls that don't cost a cent
+- `grimblast` - For taking screenshots to show off your free setup
+- `cliphist` - Clipboard manager that doesn't cost extra RAM
+- `hyprlock` - Lock screen that looks premium without the price tag

 ## 🚀 Quick Start